 - "Mr. Monk and the Genius" had Monk butting heads with a chess Grandmaster/serial wife murderer.

 - Unsurprisingly, The Doctor plays a game called "Live Chess" with electrified chess pieces.
 With voltage that climbs, sometimes up to over four million volts just to move a piece.
 Really crazy people play crazy chess.

 - One Vampire: The Masquerade scenario involves a series of mysterious murders.
 The people behind it are bored, evil chess players who are using henchmen as pawns and killing them off when their corresponding pawn gets captured.

 - Freddie Trumper in Chess.
-In some versions of the play, including the official one, his anti-Soviet rantings at a press conference convince the press as well as most of the Russians that Freddy is delusional.
+In some versions of the play, including the official one, his anti-Soviet rantings at a press conference convince the press as well as most of the Russians that Freddie is delusional.
 In the Broadway version, he gets worse, with Florence angering him to the point where he goes through a drawn-out breakdown while filming a TV interview.

 - Trumper may be based on Real Life World Champion (and nut) Bobby Fisher.